jmrmcode/OneHealthTweetIRL/README.md

 ### 4. Examine the Results

-After running the script, the model will output the estimated weights for each feature, indicating their influence on tweet popularity (measured by retweet counts).
+After running the script, the software will print the estimated weights for each feature, indicating their influence on tweet popularity (measured by retweet counts).

 ## License